emperorcal/boozey-naivebayes/README.md

 The overall number of beer reviews in the dataset is 31079, with an 80/20 split for training and testing (24863 train / 6216 test reviews).

-AUC of X was achieved with the classifier versus an AUC of Y using Scikit multi NB.
+AUC of 0.797 was achieved with the classifier versus an AUC of 0.917 using Scikit multi NB.

 # Theory
 Bayes’ law is a ubiquitous mathematical theorem describing the probability of an event, based on prior knowledge of conditions (potentially) related to the event.
 Given by: